 Sleep and Muscle Growth: Everything You Should Know

-In the internationally bestselling book Sleep Smarter, Shawn Stevenson explains that being awake is catabolic (breaks you down), and being asleep is anabolic (builds you up).
+In the internationally bestselling book Sleep Smarter, Shawn Stevenson explains that being awake is catabolic (breaks you down), and being asleep is anabolic (builds up your muscle mass).
 Sleep is an elevated anabolic state, optimizing the skeletal, immune, and muscle systems’ rejuvenation and growth.
 Sleep balances your hormones, boosts your metabolism, keeps your immune system healthy, improves your brain functioning, and increases your physical energy.
 (1)

 “Unless you give your body the right amount of sleep, you will never, I repeat, never have the body and life you want to have.” – Sleep Smarter, Shawn Stevenson.

 Sleep and muscle growth go hand-in-hand, and if you are not getting the recommended eight hours a night, you will not build muscle as quickly as you could.

 If you are experiencing sleeping problems, then you may be tempted to reach for sleep medications.
 However, sleeping pills do not replace natural sleep and seriously inhibit our body’s natural sleep mechanisms that are essential for our physical and mental health.
 However, some natural remedies can help you to get a better night’s sleep.
 This article will explain how sleep helps you build muscle, we will also suggest some natural remedies for better sleep.